Beyond Grounding: Extracting Fine-Grained Event Hierarchies Across Modalities: Experiments

-Following event-event relations work in NLP (\cite{hovy-etal-2013-events, glavavs2014hieve}, we evaluate each type of relations (Hierarchical and Identical) using Precision (P), Recall (R) and $F_1$ score (more details in \Cref{appendix:eval-metric}).
-We also report the macro average of $F_1$ scores (Avg. $F_1$) of Hierarchical and Identical relation types.
+\textbf{Evaluation Metric} We evaluate hierarchical and identical relations using Precision, Recall, and F1-score, following prior work in NLP \cite{hovy-etal-2013-events, glavavs2014hieve} and related scene graph work in vision \cite{xu2017scene} (details in \Cref{appendix:eval-metric}).
+The F1-score adequately rewards the model for retrieving correct hierarchical/identical relations and penalizes them for making too many incorrect predictions.
+We also report the macro average of F1-scores of hierarchical and identical relations.